• Skip to primary navigation

 We didn’t end up adding any extra sriracha at the table and this was perfectly spicy for us - not burning our mouths but had a kick.

-- I use steamed brown rice but you could substitute white rice or cauliflower rice if you prefer.
+Rice: I use steamed brown rice but you could substitute white rice or cauliflower rice if you prefer.
+It does need to be already cooked for this recipe, so please plan accordingly.

 Oh, and the spiralized cucumber is optional but it really adds a nice fresh, crisp and cool texture to this spicy fried rice.

-If you don't have a spiralizer, you can cut the cucumber into matchsticks or use a vegetable peeler and to some long, thin strands.
+If you don't have a spiralizer, you can cut the cucumber into matchsticks or use a vegetable peeler to make long, thin strands.

 I hope you give this easy pork fried rice a try soon.